-- or eyes); you have itching all over your body; - you have an unusual, severe or prolonged headache: your sight is affected in any way; - you find it difficult to speak; - any part of your body suddenly feels weak or - there is a chance that you could be or could become pregnant; or you develop any of the conditions listed under
+- you become jaundiced (yellowing of the skin or eyes); - you have itching all over your body;

+you have an unusual, severe or prolonged headache; - your sight is affected in any way; you find it difficult to speak; - any part of your body suddenly feels weak or numb;

+there is a chance that you could be or could become pregnant; or you develop any of the conditions listed under "Before you take Elleste Duet".

-"Before you take Elleste Solo".
-During the first few months you may feel sick, have headaches, or your breasts may be painful
+During the first few months you may feel sick, have headaches, or your breasts may be painful or increase in size.
+These side effects should lessen as your body gets used to the medicine.